sdamadi/phd/docs/_sources/one_layer/classification.md.txt

-# One-layer neural network
+# One-Layer NN (Classification)

-A one-layer neural network architecture provides a lot of insights about fundamental understanding concepts like parameters, training, the role of loss function, backpropagation, and so on.
+A one-layer neural network (also known as a perceptron) is a fundamental architecture that provides a lot of insights about understanding basic concepts like parameters, training, the role of loss function, backpropagation, and so on.

 Consider a one-layer neural network that has 4 inputs and 3 outputs as follows.

+A one-layer neural network architecture

 <figure style="text-align: center;">
   <img src="/phd/_static/images/one_layer/sing_layer_arch_wx.svg" alt="A one-layer neural network architecture" width="40%">